 The snort wheeze is usually the last warning call made before things really escalate, which is where the rattle comes in.
 Bucks lightly spar throughout the early season, trying to find their place in the social hierarchy without risking a serious injury.
 Once the rut approaches, however, there is very little sparring left.
 If some posturing and a serious glare don’t scare the other buck off, it’s time for a real fight.

 Using that to your advantage, you can imitate bucks fighting at different stages throughout the fall.
 Bucks and does alike are curious to see which buck will win the fight, so they will often sneak in to get a glimpse of the two brawlers.
-In the early season through the pre-rut, use light ticking noises and gentle crashes with a rattle bag or pack rack to simulate two bucks lightly sparring.
+In the early season through the pre-rut, use light ticking noises and gentle crashes with a rattle bag to simulate two bucks lightly sparring.
+The Bone Collector Bag-O-Bone is perfect for this purpose.
 During the rut, start with some lighter rattling deer calls so you don’t spook any buck bedded closer than you think, but then turn it up.
 Use snort wheezes and grunts to accompany your rattling, which will make it more realistic.
 If you have mature bucks in the area, really make some noise with whatever rattling system you prefer.

 Deer Calling Strategies